oleeskild/digitalgardendocs/src/site/notes/Getting Started/05 Other Settings.md

 ![CleanShot 2023-05-23 at 22.48.16@2x.png](/img/user/img/CleanShot%202023-05-23%20at%2022.48.16@2x.png)

 After adding this, all affected notes should show up as changed in the publication center, allowing you to update them.

+> [!tip] Protip
+> If you want all your digital garden notes to be in a folder, say "published" in your vault, but appear under the root of your website you can use a rule on the form"published:".
+That is the folder path, and a colon not followed by anything.
+All notes under the folder "published" wil then appear on your website like "example.com/mynote"

 ### Rewrite path for single note.
 You can also change the note on a per note basis.
 Using `dg-path` in the frontmatter, you can change where a note should be located in the garden.
 This will overwrite any rules that may apply to that note.